 This is the well-known "doctrinal paradox" or "discursive dilemma" studied in the judgment aggregation literature, following Kornhauser and Sager (1986) and List and Pettit (2002).
-The literature has demonstrated the robustness of the discursive dilemma, both with respect to the class of admissible aggregation methods and with respect to the structure of the logical relation between the "decision" (d) and the reasons or "decision criteria" (c_1 and c_2).2
+The literature has demonstrated the robustness of the discursive dilemma, both with respect to the class of admissible aggregation methods and with respect to the structure of the logical relation between the "decision" (d) and the reasons or "criteria" (c_1 and c_2).2

-In Nehring and Puppe (2006b), we have shown that the discursive dilemma extends to all "truth-functional" contexts, i.e. to all situations in which a binary decision is completely determined by the judgment on a set of decision criteria.
+In Nehring and Puppe (2008), we have shown that the discursive dilemma extends to all "truth-functional" contexts.
+These are contexts in which each judgment set forces either the acceptance or the rejection of the decision.
 In such situations the only consistent proposition-wise aggregation methods are oligarchic and often even dictatorial.
 For instance, in the doctrinal paradox above the only anonymous proposition-wise aggregation method is the unanimity rule according to which the collective affirmation of each proposition requires unanimous consent.3

-Forcing truth-functionality is, however, restrictive and arguably unnatural in the present case since the presence of "special circumstances" creates a scope of discretion.
-Specifically, assume that the logical interrelation between the decision and the criteria is as follows: (i) negating that the action has been done necessarily leads to the verdict "not liable," no matter whether or not special circumstances are granted, (ii) affirming both c_1 and c_2 (i.e. affirming that the action has been done but denying special circumstances) necessarily implies the verdict "liable," and (iii) affirming c_1 but negating c_2
+Assuming truth-functionality is, however, restrictive and arguably unnatural in the present case since the presence of "special circumstances" creates a scope of discretion.
+Specifically, assume that the logical interrelation between the decision and the criteria is as follows: (i) negating that the action has been done necessarily leads to the verdict "not liable," no matter whether or not special circumstances are granted, (ii) affirming both c_1 and c_2 (i.e. affirming that the action has been done but denying special circumstances) necessarily implies the verdict "liable," and (iii) affirming c_1 but negating c_2 (thus granting special circumstances) is consistent with either a positive or a negative verdict, depending on further details of the case.
+Clause (iii) creates a gap between the necessary and the sufficient conditions for the decision, thereby introducing a "scope of discretion" that reflects the assessment of the special circumstances for the case at hand.

-$^{^{2}}$ See, e.g., Pauly and van Hees (2006), Dietrich (2006), Dokow and Holzman (2005), Nehring and Puppe (2006b), Dietrich and List (2006).
-List and Puppe (2007) provide a survey of the recent literature on judgment aggregation.
+$^{^{2}}$ See, e.g., Pauly and van Hees (2006), Dietrich (2006), Dietrich and List (2007), Dokow and Holzman (2009, 2010), Nehring and Puppe (2008, 2010).
+List and Puppe (2009) provide a survey of the recent literature on judgment aggregation.

-3Whether there exist anonymous proposition-wise aggregation methods in truth-functional contexts depends on the precise logical relation between the decision and the decision criteria.
-In many cases, there are in fact no anonymous rules at all, see Dokow and Holzman (2005) and Nehring and Puppe (2006b).
+$^{^{3}}$ Whether there exist anonymous proposition-wise aggregation methods in truth-functional contexts depends on the precise logical relation between the decision and the criteria.
+In many cases, there are in fact no anonymous rules at all, see Dokow and Holzman (2009) and Nehring and Puppe (2008).